atmulyana/react-input-validator/docs/index.md

   or unchecked (the same way as we use `checked` prop of a regular checkbox).
 Beside a boolean value, we may set `value` to `null` which makes the checbox to be *indeterminate* state.

+Beside that, `CheckBox` has new prop:
+- `noIndeterminate`
+  It has a boolean value.
+It it's `true` then no *indeterminate* state which means `value` prop cannot be `null`.
+This prop is optional which defaults to `false`.

 The *indeterminate* state is not only able to be set programmatically by setting `value` prop to `null`, but it can also be set by the user action.
 When the checkbox is checked, if it's clicked then it turns to the *indeterminate* state.
 If it's clicked again, it will be unchecked.
 The next click will turn back the checkbox to be checked again, and so on.
+If `noIndeterminate` is `true` then the clicking action only alters from checked to unchecked state and vice versa.

 The example below shows the [rules](#rule) that may be applied to `CheckBox` element:
 ```javascript